 The implementation of the 3D and 2D models is based on the finite volume method.
 The entire hillslope is divided into $N_x\times N_y\times N_z$ cells. $N_z$ is additionally split into $N_{z,1}$ cells representing the layer of soil with the same depth as the channel, and $N_{z,2}=N_z-N_{z,1}$ cells representing deeper layers of the aquifer, as illustrated in \cref{fig:hillslope_mesh}a.
-In the case of Scenario B, we set $N_{z,2}=0$.
+In the case of the \textit{shallow aquifer} scenario, we set $N_{z,2}=0$.
 The implementation allows for a mesh refinement by varying the cells extent, according to a geometric series (see \cref{fig:hillslope_mesh}b).

 \edit{Depending on the type of simulation, we handle the channel differently.
 In the case of two-dimensional simulations, we will assume the water level in the channel to be equal to the channel depth (unless stated otherwise).
 In the case of three-dimensional simulations, $h_c(y,t)$ will be iteratively computed.
-However, following the V-shaped catchment scenario by \cite{maxwell2014surface}, we consider channel flow in the same way as surface flow, just with a different Manning's coefficient.
-This way, we neglect complex interactions with the river banks; however, the simulations are significantly more stable.}
+However, following the V-shaped catchment scenario by \cite{maxwell2014surface}, we consider the channel flow in the same way as the overland flow, just with a different Manning's coefficient.
+This way, we neglect the interactions with the river banks; however, the simulations are significantly more stable.}

 A value of $h_g$ is assigned to each cell to represent $h_g$ at the centroid of the cell.
 Due to the pressure continuity condition at the surface, $h_s=h_g$, so there is no need to consider $h_s$ at the surface as an independent variable \edit{(the same applies to $h_c$ in three-dimensional simulations)}.
-One challenge is the significant difference in the timescales between the overland and groundwater flow (ratio of which is quantified with the dimensionless parameter $\tau_s\approx2.8\cdot 10^{-4}$).
+One challenge is the significant difference in the timescales between the overland and groundwater flow (the ratio of which is quantified with the dimensionless parameter $\tau_s\approx2.8\cdot 10^{-4}$).
 A stable numerical scheme for overland flow requires a shorter time step than groundwater flow.
 Therefore, for each groundwater flow step, we compute several steps of the surface flow, while simultaneously satisfying the continuity boundary condition at the surface.